 The album came out Nov.
 5, 1996, two months after Shakur was killed.

-The enduring fascination surrounding the inextricably linked cases has resulted in numerous examinations of what happened, but none yet like the USA limited series Unsolved: The Murders of Tupac and Notorious B.I.G., premiering Tuesday and starring Marcc Rose as Shakur and Wavvy Jones as Biggie.
+The enduring fascination surrounding the inextricably linked cases has resulted in numerous examinations of what happened, including 2018's USA limited series Unsolved: The Murders of Tupac and Notorious B.I.G., starring Marcc Rose as Shakur and Wavvy Jones as Biggie.

 Executive producer Anthony Hemingway also worked on American Crime Story: The People v.
 O.J.
-Simpson, and Unsolved will similarly examine the Los Angeles Police Department's twisted history with celebrity, race relations and internal corruption.
+Simpson, and Unsolved similarly examined the Los Angeles Police Department's twisted history with celebrity, race relations and internal corruption.

-Jimmi Simpson takes on the role of LAPD Detective Richard Poole (Johnny Depp plays Poole in the upcoming movie LAbyrinth, based on the book by Randall Simpson), and Josh Duhamelas Detective Greg Kading, who detailed exactly whom he believes is responsible in his 2011 book Murder Rap: The Untold Story of the Biggie Smalls and Tupac Shakur Murder Investigations and who is an executive producer on Unsolved.
+Jimmi Simpson took on the role of late LAPD Detective Richard Poole, who eventually came to the belief that Suge Knight orchestrated both murders, and Josh Duhamel played Detective Greg Kading, who detailed exactly who he believes is responsible in his 2011 book Murder Rap: The Untold Story of the Biggie Smalls and Tupac Shakur Murder Investigations and served as an executive producer on the series.

-Orlando Anderson, the man Shakur had tussled with hours before he died, was considered a prime suspect—at least by L.A. police—but nothing ever came of it.
-Shakur's mother filed a wrongful death lawsuit against Anderson in September 1997, alleging that he pulled the trigger and was later seen carrying the same kind of gun that killer her son, a .40-caliber Glock.
+Orlando Anderson, the man Shakur had tussled with hours before he died, was considered a prime suspect in his murder—at least by L.A. police—but nothing ever came of it.
+Shakur's mother filed a wrongful death lawsuit against Anderson in September 1997, alleging that he pulled the trigger and was later seen carrying the same kind of gun that killed her son, a .40-caliber Glock.